 Photos by: K. Wheeler (Red Wolf Coalition) and R. Nordsven/USFWS.

-The new red wolf viewing area at the U.S. Fish and Wildlife Service’s Red Wolf Healthcare and Education Facility, is now available for public tour and visits.
-This site hosts a building that allows field and health assessment of red wolves and well as multiple outdoor enclosures and holding pens for animals waiting for translocation or receiving medical care.
+The red wolf viewing area at the U.S. Fish and Wildlife Service’s Red Wolf Healthcare and Education Facility, is now available for public tours and visits.
+This site hosts a building that allows field and health assessment of red wolves as well as multiple outdoor enclosures and holding pens for animals waiting for translocation or receiving medical care.
 The Red Wolf Coalition obtained the necessary funds for the red wolf viewing facility from the U.S. Department of Agriculture’s Rural Development and from a generous gift from the North Carolina Zoological Society.
 This funding allowed creation of a natural environment enclosure designed to showcase a pair of captive red wolves to the visiting public.

 The Red Wolf Coalition will be hosting educational and recreational events at the facility throughout the summer and fall.
 As red wolves are difficult to observe in the wild, this is a great opportunity to see wolves and hear more about their biology.
 The site is part of the nearby Pocosin Lakes National Wildlife Refuge; you could also tour the refuge visitor center or visit different habitats on the refuge.
 If you're interested in attending a regularly schedule event or making an appointment for a group event, please visit the Red Wolf Coalition’s calendar of events website for tour scheduling and information and to make an online reservation to attend events.
 Regularly scheduled programs typically occur on Saturdays throughout the summer and include Red Wolf 101, Red Wolf Kids, Talk Like a Wolf, and What’s For Dinner?
 Please visit the calendar of events for scheduling and admissions information and event policies.